This post may contain affiliate links. Read the full disclosure for more information.

 Living in Missouri means that Mother Nature is moody.
 It’s not rare to turn on your heater and air conditioner in the same day.
 Between frigid winter days and steaming summertime, some days it’s hard to get outside to release some energy.
 Lucky for us, we live in a time where You Tube can save our sanity.

 While most smart TVs an stream YouTube with ease, you an also catch videos on your “not-so-smart” older TV.
 There are several ways to make that happen.
-Whether you choose to stream through your gaming system or a Roku, it’s easier than ever.
+Whether you choose to stream through your gaming system, fierce PC or a Roku, it’s easier than ever.

 Plenty of YouTubers have seen the dire need for exercise videos geared toward children.
 They’ve created homeschool PE channels, dance party channels and more!